-STEM education is an interdisciplinary approach to learning where rigorous academic concepts are coupled with real-world lessons as students apply science, technology, engineering, and mathematics in contexts that make connections between school, community, work, and the global enterprise enabling the development of STEM literacy and with it the ability to compete in the new economy.
+STEM education is an interdisciplinary approach to learning where rigorous academic concepts are coupled with real-world lessons as students apply science, technology, engineering, and mathematics in contexts that make connections between school, community, work, and global enterprise enabling the development of STEM literacy and with it the ability to compete in the new economy.
 (National Science Teaching Association – NSTA)

-To provide practical scientific knowledge about life around us as well as to inspire children’s passion for science, in February 2019, Lawrence S. Ting Foundation awards 51 STAR scholarships to attend free STEM education program for students from 8 to 17 years old.
-Among 51 STAR scholarship recipients, there are 28 from the elementary schools, 18 from the secondary schools; 5 from the high schools.
-They will participate in STEM sessions organized by Lawrence S. Ting Foundation in cooperation with SaigonScientists (a branch of Science from Scientist USA).
-The sessions are divided according to students’ school levels and organized every weekend at Lawrence S. Ting Foundation’s Student Center, Crescent Residence 2 - 107 Ton Dat Tien, Tân Phú ward, District 7, TP.HCM.
+To provide practical scientific knowledge about life around us as well as inspire children’s passion for science, in February 2019, Lawrence S. Ting Foundation awards 51 STAR scholarships to attend a STEM education program for students from 8 to 17 years old free of charge.
+Among 51 STAR scholarship recipients, there are 28 from elementary schools, 18 from secondary schools; 5 from high schools.
+They will participate in STEM sessions organized by our foundation in cooperation with Saigon Scientists (a branch of Science from Scientist USA).
+The sessions are divided according to students’ school levels and organized every weekend in Ho Chi Minh City.
 Each course includes 12 sessions and will consist of 20 students and 02 instructors.